ForestKatsch/VertexOven/README.md

 # Installation

-The addon is available both on Blender Market for $20, or for free here on GitHub.
+The addon is available on [Blender Market for **$20**](https://blendermarket.com/products/vertex-oven).

-On GitHub, download the file `vertex-oven-<version>.zip` from the [Releases page](https://github.com/ForestKatsch/VertexOven/releases).

----
+Once downloaded, here's how to install the addon:

 * Open Blender's **Preferences** window and navigate to the **Add-ons** tab
 * Click the **Install** button and select the zip file you downloaded.
 * Enable **Vertex Oven**

+---

+To download from GitHub for free, download the file `vertex-oven-<version>.zip` from the [Releases page](https://github.com/ForestKatsch/VertexOven/releases).
+If you find that Vertex Oven improves your workflow, please consider [purchasing it as well](https://blendermarket.com/products/vertex-oven).
+Thank you for considering Vertex Oven!

 # How to Use